 In determining the reasonableness and competitiveness of the Company's executive officer compensation, the Compensation Committee periodically reviews market data for comparisons to the Company's programs.
 These comparisons are used as reference guides to aid the Compensation Committee in assessing the reasonableness of the Company's proposed compensation levels and targets in any given year.
-The Company, however, does not target or position compensation at a specific percentile relative to this market data.
+The Company, however, does not target or position compensation at a specific percentile relative to the market data.

-Depending upon the particular issue or circumstance, the Compensation Committee will use (i) summary broad industry survey data (without disclosure of the individual corporations) from AON Radford and Mercer for companies of similar revenue size as the Company and/or (ii) a predetermined group of corporations in the leisure equipment and products and textiles, apparel and luxury goods industries (the "Compensation Comparison Group").
+Depending upon the particular issue or circumstance, the Compensation Committee will use (i) broad industry survey data (without disclosure of the individual corporations) from AON Radford and Mercer for companies of similar revenue size as the Company and/or (ii) a predetermined group of corporations in the "Compensation Comparison Group", as described below.

-The Compensation Comparison Group consists of companies that are similar in revenue size to, and have similar business characteristics as, the Company.
-In addition, the Company often competes for executive talent with corporations outside the golf industry, and the complexity of the Company's operations, brand and product portfolio continues to expand.
-The Compensation Committee therefore compares executive compensation levels to companies in industries with similar characteristics.
+The Compensation Comparison Group consists of companies that are similar in revenue size to, and have similar business characteristics to those of the Company.
+In addition, the Company often competes for executive talent with corporations outside the golf industry, as the complexity of the Company's operations, brand and product portfolio continues to expand.
+Therefore, the Compensation Committee compares executive compensation levels to companies in industries with similar characteristics.
 The Compensation Comparison Group is reviewed periodically as warranted and revised as appropriate to ensure that the companies in the group continue to be a reasonable comparison for compensation purposes.